 - Luke, You Are My Father: Malin tells Drakon that he knows that Morgan is his mother.
 His adoptive mother was one of the attending doctors before what was expected to be a suicide mission.

 - Majorly Awesome: Rogero and Gaiene are this, despite being Colonels, as they don't have quite the authority of Malin and Morgan (despite all of them having the same rank) and are actually in the fighting more often.

 - Maybe Magic, Maybe Mundane: Iceni at one point tries very hard to argue herself into believing its a coincidence.

 - Meaningful Name: The "tarnished knight" of the title is named Artur Drakon (cf. Arthur Pendragon).

-- He had a one night stand with crazy chick Morgan, one of his closest advisor is Malin and his female counterpart is named Gwen.
+- He had a one night stand with crazy chick Morgan, one of his closest adviser is Malin and his female counterpart is named Gwen.

-- Mommy Issues: It's safe to say Malin has this.
-As he sought out transfer under Drakon specifically to find Morgan, and stayed with Morgan to protect her.
+- Mommy Issues: It's safe to say Malin has these, as he sought out transfer under Drakon specifically to find Morgan, and stayed with Morgan to protect her.
 As well as Drakon from her.

 - Out with a Bang: A Snake gets taken out this way

 "But the climax was a bit more intense then the snake was prepared for."

 "The old tricks are the best" Iceni said dryly.